zhz03/PyPCreate/README.md

 # PyPCreate

-Pypcreate is a easy to use Python package creation tool.
+Pypcreate is a easy-to-use Python package creation tool.

 ## Installation